limoncia/discord-setup-script/README.md

-This is a script I wrote to make managing Discord installation easier (without using any package managers, so it should work on any distro).
+This is my Bash script I wrote to make managing Discord installation easier (without using any package managers, so it should work on any distro).

 # Features:
 - Install the latest Discord client from the official .tar.gz package